thethinkman/PolicyKitManager/README.md

 Planned Features-------------------------------------------------------------------

+Due to containerization taking hold in the Linux community, this tool is no longer required to safely apply policies.
+Keeping this up for historical purposes with the original text below.
-Will be able to list previously added policies, and remove them upon request.
+"Will be able to list previously added policies, and remove them upon request.
 For security reasons, this program will not edit policies added manually or by other means.
-Perhaps I should also write a man page for this tool.
+Perhaps I should also write a man page for this tool."